top of page

 • Appearance: What will be its shape, style, size, and color?
 Are there variations?

 • Brand: What is the name?
-Is it possible to register a domain and profile on social networks without changing the brand name?
+Is registering a domain and profile on social networks possible without changing the brand name?

 • Differentials: How does it differ from other products and services already on the market?
-What feature, function, or quality does it offer that is unique?
+What unique feature, function, or quality does it offer?

 The development of new products, per consumer demand, is an essential part of product P. A strong example of how digital media is changing this development process is the use of crowdsourcing, which is designed to create products in partnership with potential consumers.
 Further, the data collected through online surveys and statistics is the basis for the development of any new product.